butgit/butgit.github.io/about.md

+---
+layout: default
+title: About
+---
+# About page

-this site is to share troubleshooting experiences. it'll help at least me if not someone else.
+This site is to share troubleshooting experiences.
+It'll help at least me if not someone else.